 Here on this page we'll walk you through all the info we've gathered, including the Fallout 76 release date, as well as everything we can try to deduce, like Fallout 76's setting, or make educated guesses at, like Fallout 76's expected release date.

 Fallout 76 beta details, release date and how to access the beta

 Fallout 76's release date was announced at Bethesda's E3 conference, and it's coming this year, with a release date of November 14th, 2018.

 "Evidently, these online games are hard - they can have some nasty issues.
 I read on the internet that our games have had a few bugs… I did, I read it on the internet, so it's true!
 And sometimes it doesn't just work."

-To access the beta itself, currently the only thing you can do is pre-order the game.
-That will give you automatic access if you do it through the PlayStation, Xbox one Bethesda online stores, or if you buy it from a retailer like Amazon you'll need to redeem your code online here.
+To access the beta itself, the only method confirmed so far is by pre-ordering the game.
+That will give you automatic access if you do it through the PlayStation, Xbox One or Bethesda online stores.
+If you buy it from a retailer like Amazon, you'll need to redeem your code online here.